brentd09/Documents/RegEx/RegularExpressions_Explained.md

 # What are Regular Expressions

 <p>
-  Regular Expression or RegEx for short is a system for searching, matching and potentially modifying text.
+  Regular Expressions (or RegEx for short) are a system for searching, matching and potentially modifying text.
 RegEx has syntax rules that describe what text to match and this is called a RegEx pattern.

-  Some of the rules of the syntax are shown below.
+  Some of the pattern syntax rules are shown below.

-  One important thing to understand regarding RegEx is that it searches for the left to the right in a string of characters looking for a match by comparing each letter of the string with the first character class of the pattern.

-  If the first character matches the current character in the string, Regex considers this to be a potential match and so it then checks the next character in the string with the second character of the pattern and so on until it either matches the entire pattern (confirmed match) or it fails to match the whole pattern.

-  If it fails to match the entire pattern, RegEx backtracks to the letter after the potential match and begins again to match this character with the first letter of the pattern (starting the search process again from this next letter)
 </p>

 # RegEx Syntax